Cacerolazo: Los Angeles, CA

+Washington, DC

+On August 11, 2025, President Trump used his authority under the 1973 DC Home Rule Act to declare an "crime emergency" in the District of Columbia, and took control of DC's law enforcement agencies.
+Armed National Guard forces were deployed in the District, although many spent their time cleaning up public parks.
+Data show that crime had been on a decline in DC prior to the declaration of a "crime emergency."
+Officers with the Immigration Control and Enforcement ("ICE") agency were at the same time widely deployed in the District, along with a number of masked armed people.
+DC community members have been taken from their homes and off the streets while walking children to school, heading to work, or exiting Catholic Mass.
+DC residents are protesting the federal occupation and takeover, and the daily ICE raids, with nightly "Make Noise," banging pots and pans, blowing whistles, drawing attention through the cacerolazo to the situation in the city.

 Venezuela

 After the 2013 presidential election on 15 April millions of Capriles supporters banged their pots and pans in the streets and from their windows after Capriles refused to accept the results, asked for a recount, and told the whole country to protest during a power cut of three hours in some places nationwide.
 The next day, Capriles supporters continued the cacerolazo, asking for a recount.
 Similar concentrations were observed all over the world, particularly in South and Central Florida, where a lot of Venezuelan citizens reside, most of them Capriles sympathizers.
-It was no less than Capriles himself who called for a "cacerolazo" to denounce the election results, after the National Electoral Council declared Nicolás Maduro of the United Socialist Party of Venezuela the official winner in the snap presidential elections held the previous day.
+It was none other than Capriles himself who called for a "cacerolazo" to denounce the election results, after the National Electoral Council declared Nicolás Maduro of the United Socialist Party of Venezuela the official winner in the snap presidential elections held the previous day.

 Several cacerolazos took place during the 2014 Venezuelan protests.
 On August, the MUD reactivated protests by calling on supporters to hold a nationwide cacerolazo at 8:00 pm local time against the new proposed fingerprint rationing system.
-The cacerolazo took placer in several states.
+The cacerolazo took place in several states.

 After marches on a national level to Caracas to demand a recall referendum on 2016, opposition leader Chúo Torrealba called for a cacerolazo.
 While Maduro was inaugurating houses of the Gran Misión Barrio Nuevo, Barrio Tricolor, people from Villa Rosa, Nueva Esparta state, received him with a cacerolazo.
 At least 30 persons were detained by the Bolivarian Intelligence Service (SEBIN) after the cacerolazo in Villa Rosa.